jslpm/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This project uses real [OpenStreetMap](www.openstreetmap.org) and A* search algorithm to find a path between two points.
+The image below shows the output of the program with a path plotted.

 <img src="map.png" width="600" height="450" />